If you work in Denmark but live outside Denmark

 A commuter is a person who travels daily between Denmark and his or her country of residence in order to work.

-If you are a foreign national with an address and a residence permit in another country than Denmark, you can be granted a work permit in Denmark, provided that you meet the conditions for obtaining a permit under one of our work schemes.
+If you are a citizen of a country outside the EU/EEA with an address and a residence permit in another country than Denmark, you can be granted a work permit in Denmark, provided that you meet the conditions for obtaining a permit under one of our work schemes.

 A commuter must hold a Danish work permit in order to work in Denmark.